I Looked Back At 10 Years Of Masters Winners’ Scorecards… 3 Things REALLY Stand Out

 In that spirit, I’ve looked back at the scorecards of the last ten winners at Augusta National – as well as every Rory McIlroy scorecard from his 14 Masters appearances – and two things really stand out to me (as well as some more general observations).

-We all know how dangerous a hole the 12th can be and many Masters challenges have come a cropper at the famous short hole – see Jordan Spieth in 2016, Francesco Molinari in 2019 and countless others.
+There are many incredible things about Augusta National, one of which is the iconic 12th hole.
+We all know how dangerous this gem at Augusta National can be, with many Masters challenges falling by the wayside at the famous short hole – see Jordan Spieth in 2016, Francesco Molinari in 2019 and countless others.
 But the last ten Masters winners have negotiated it with, well, not ease, but aplomb.

 The 13th green at Augusta National